Fody/Obsolete/README.md

 When the target assembly version is less than `RemoveInVersion` an `ObsoleteAttribute` with "treat as warning" will be injected.
 It will have the following format

     [Obsolete("MESSAGE.
-Please use 'REPLACED_WITH' instead.
+Use 'REPLACED_WITH' instead.
 Will be treated as an error from version MARK_AS_VERSION_IN.
 Will be removed in version WILL_BE_REMOVED_IN_VERSION.")]

 So given the above example when the assembly version is 1.0 the following will be injected

     [Obsolete("Custom Message.
-Please use 'NewClass' instead.
+Use 'NewClass' instead.
 Will be treated as an error from version 2.0.0.
 Will be removed in version 4.0.0.")] public class ClassToMark{}